Technology

 Imagine this: A software developer joins your organization and needs a demo on product functionalities and use cases.
 The immediate supervisor is on leave, and the company doesn't have the required documentation to help the developer get up to speed.

-IT documentation software can come in handy and make the process smooth and hassle-free.
-Programmers can hit the ground running and record the software development lifecycle with the documentation tool for easier knowledge management, better team coordination, and increased output and efficiency.
+IT documentation software can make the process smooth and hassle-free.
+Programmers can hit the ground running and record the software development lifecycle with the documentation tool for easier knowledge management, better team collaboration and organizational productivity.

 Before we get started, let's dig into the fundamentals.